Divorce Nebraska Custody

 • Parents who have custody and parenting time issues must undergo a parenting education course

-• Parenting plans must be created for all visitation, custody, parenting and access to children issues
+• Parenting plans must be created for all visitation, custody, parenting and various other issues related to the child

 • Protection of victims of neglect and abuse